Pirelli

 Motorsport Heritage

 As the exclusive tire supplier to Formula 1 since 2011, Pirelli develops tires under the most demanding conditions in motorsport.
-Every F1 race weekend provides data that feeds directly into consumer tire development—technology transfer at its purest.
+Every F1 race weekend provides data that feeds directly into consumer tire development.
+That's about as direct as technology transfer gets.

 Who Should Buy Pirelli?